peterddrummond/xspde_matlab/doc/source/interactive.rst

 - parameters or functions that are omitted are replaced with default values.
 - a sequence of simulations requires an input list: `{in1,in2..}`.

 Once the simulation is completed, xSPDE will generate graphs of averages of any required observables or moments.
-If needed, simulated data is stored in specified files for later use.
+If needed, simulated data is stored in specified files for later use, which requires a file-name to be entered.

 Interactive examples